Pocahontas Mountain Biking Trails

 Bell Lap Trail

-Designed and built by IMBA's Trail Solutions with funding donated by Bell Helmets, this is a unidirectional downhill flow trail, with rollers, berms and lots of twists.
-This 1.5 mile unidirectional trail is fun for beginners and experts alike.
+The downhill section of this flow trail was designed and built by IMBA's Trail Solutions with funding donated by Bell Helmets through the Bell Built program.
+This is a unidirectional flow trail, with rollers, berms and lots of twists.
 Access to this trail can be found at the Swift Creek trail hub, near the Blueberry entrance/exit.
 Riders are encouraged to lower their bike seat for the best experience on the downhill section.
-The trail meets intersects the Loop Forest trail and riders can choose to take a left to return to the top via the gravel trail or take a right and return via a singletrack trail, back to the top.
+The trail intersects the Loop Forest trail and riders can choose to take a left to return to the top via the gravel trail or take a right and return via a singletrack trail, back to the top of the trailhead.